 SPLIT, her courageous memoir, reveals the shocking story of her rape by the parish priest at seven years of age, an experience too horrible for the little girl to face.

 Leaving the abused part of her self behind, Mary tried to live a normal life, while carrying her terrible, forgotten secret.
 SPLIT tells of her lifelong struggle for the intimacy, healing and love that always seemed to lay beyond her reach and the events that finally brought her to wholeness.

 SPLIT is a story that leaves the reader engaged in current events, encouraged about healing and hopeful of a better future for the faithful and the church.

-Get your copy of SPLIT now.
-It’s available in either paperback or ebook from online bookstores.
+SPLIT is available in either paperback or ebook from online bookstores.
 You can also order it from your local bookstore.
-Autographed copies will be available November 23rd, at University Book Store, Bellevue Washington.

 Praise for SPLIT